zdoom-docs/staging/md/Api/Globals.md

 [Actor] {GetDefaultByType}(class\<[Actor]> typeName)

-{{#include ../Labels/Unserializable.md}} Returns an object containing the default values for each member of the [Actor] type provided as they would be set in [Actor].[BeginPlay].
+{{#include ../Labels/Unserializable.md}} Returns an object containing the default values for each member of the [`Actor`] type provided as they would be set in [`Actor.BeginPlay`].
 The returned object is a pseudo-object which is stored only in-memory.
 -#